Brian Dougans: Future Sound of London

 Dougans met Garry Cobain in 1985 when he was at Salford College of Technology in Manchester studying Music Recording Technology.
 After Dougans left college he set up his own studio in London where Cobain joined him and they began to release a plethora of singles under various aliases, some of which would end up on their first compilation album (as FSOL) Earthbeat in 1992.

 Whereas the sound of Amorphous Androgynous is Cobain's vehicle, FSOL's more "mechanical" sound is Dougan's.

 Synthesizers

 Dougans has co-designed two synthesizers with English electronics company Digitana; the SX-1 analogue synthesizer and the Halia (stand alone digital sampler synth).
 The SX-1 has been received with critical acclaim and has been used in Spider-Man: Into the Spider-Verse, The Innocents and One Strange Rock.

 Guinness World Records

-Dougans received (along with his musical partner Cobain) three retrospective awards from the Guinness World Records.

-Most notably, the first internet music download on 22 June 1994, distributed via the New York based internet bulletin board Sonicnet.
+Dougans received (along with his musical partner Cobain) one retrospective award from the Guinness World Records as the first internet music download on 22 June 1994, distributed via the New York-based internet bulletin board Sonicnet.